axibase/atsd/rule-engine/functions-utility.md

 ```javascript
   toBoolean(object a) boolean
 ```
-Converts object to boolean, treats all strings as `false` by default.
+Converts object `a` to boolean, treats all strings as `false` by default.
 Exceptions are: "true", "yes", "on", "1".

+Returns `true` if object `a` is a number that is not equal 0.
+In other cases returns `false`.

 Value table: